 In order to alleviate the abovementioned issues, recent trends have involved mid- and high-frequency Acoustic Emission (AE), i.e. on-line acquisition and analysis of the elastic stress waves released by development of the defects.
 To date however, the complexities of the bearing geometry, contact and boundary conditions, loading conditions, and furthermore their insufficiently-understood effects on the AE signals have not allowed a successful implementation of the method.
 These topics will be methodically investigated and addressed in HiTeAM.

-The Joint Industry Project will be conducted in three phases;
+The Joint Industry Project is being conducted in four phases;

-- Phase One: Proof-of-concept for the proposed method based on laboratory and field measurements.
+- Phase 1: Proof-of-concept for the proposed method based on laboratory and field measurements.

-- Phase Two: Quantitative characterisation of bearing damage based on obtained insights from Phase One and physics of wave propagation.
+- Phase 2: Quantitative characterisation of bearing damage based on obtained insights from Phase One and physics of wave propagation.